jody-mccormick/tnestTest/README.md

 ---
 ### Setup
 **Username and Password must be added as environment variables `T_USER` and `T_PASS` prior to running tests.**
-All of the testing tools and required dependencies are included as
+All of the testing tools and required dependencies are included as a part of `npm install`.
+However a global installation of `protractor` is required.
+Run `npm i -g protractor` to install this dependency globally.
+---
+### Running the tests
+Once all dependencies are installed, run `protractor testConfig/conf.js` from a terminal window to begin the automated test.